Freedom of Information

 Time frame for application completion

-The FOI Act provides a 45 day timeframe from the date a valid application has been received however this timeframe may be extended by agreement with the agency and the applicant.
-Documents may be difficult to locate for many reasons resulting in applications having to be extended.
-Reasons can include difficulty in locating persons involved in incidents, the time since the incident and the amount of documents involved.
+The FOI Act provides a 45 day timeframe from the date a valid application has been received, however this timeframe may be extended by agreement with the agency and the applicant.
+Reasons an extension may be requested can include; difficulty in locating documents, available resources, number of documents and/or time required to process the application.
 In such instances, FOI staff may contact you to discuss an extension.

 The FOI Act contains exemptions to certain information meaning that this information is unable to be obtained through an FOI application.
-For example, exemptions may be applied to protect the privacy of other individuals and/or sensitive law enforcement, public safety and property security activities.
+For example, exemptions may be applied to protect the privacy of other individuals and/or sensitive law enforcement methodologies, public safety and property security activities.

 - State Intelligence Division (formerly Bureau of Criminal Intelligence)